MaterializeInc/materialize/doc/user/content/overview/_index.md

 To determine what queries to create in Materialize, consider how you use your query results and what operational questions you want to answer with that data.

-After you determine what data you need from your sources, you can create a materialized view from your query.
-The example below creates a materialized view of a `winning_bids` view and selects columns based on high bids and sorts sequentially:
+After you determine what information you need from your sources, you can create a materialized view from your query.
+The example below creates a materialized view of `winning_bids` and selects columns based on high bids in an auction and sorts them sequentially:

 ```sql
 CREATE MATERIALIZED VIEW winning_bids AS